Working With an Oklahoma Mesothelioma Lawyer

 Oklahoma VA Information for Mesothelioma Victims

-The United States Department of Veterans Affairs (VA) is one of the largest providers of benefits and services for veterans with mesothelioma.
+The U.S. Department of Veterans Affairs (VA) is one of the largest providers of benefits and services for veterans with mesothelioma.

 Every branch of the U.S. military relied on asbestos until the 1980s without knowing the dangers.
 About one-third of all mesothelioma patients are veterans.